arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitPrimitiveType(ctx *PrimitiveTypeContext)
     ExitPrimitiveType is called when production primitiveType is exited.

+func (s *BaseArcParserListener) ExitQualifiedIdentifier(ctx *QualifiedIdentifierContext)
+    ExitQualifiedIdentifier is called when production qualifiedIdentifier is exited.

+func (s *BaseArcParserListener) ExitQualifiedType(ctx *QualifiedTypeContext)
+    ExitQualifiedType is called when production qualifiedType is exited.

 func (s *BaseArcParserListener) ExitRangeExpression(ctx *RangeExpressionContext)
     ExitRangeExpression is called when production rangeExpression is exited.